nymarya/SOMBRA/README.md

 ## Usage

-In order to describe a scene, specify the filename where the image will be saved inside the `gallery` folder, as well as the objects, and its width and height.
+In order to describe a scene, specify the filename where the image will be saved inside the `gallery` folder, as well as the objects, and the scene's width and height.

 You can choose a global color for fill and stroke or define it inside the graphic object.
-The color is repreented by a string with the format `red,green,blue`.
+The color is represented by a string with the format `red,green,blue`.

 ```json
 {